Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 The output (Index[14]) can be seen in this URL: https://image.ibb.co/eXQA4n/Index14.png

 We have now made predictions on the validation dataset and can see that the accuracy is 0.966 or 97%.
 The confusion matrix provides an indication of the three errors made, and the classification report provides a breakdown of each species by precision, recall, f1-score and support showing excellent results.
+It can be therefore inferred that the LDA model for predicting Iris species based on measurements of anatomy is highly predicitive and reliable